Graph modification for edge-coloured and signed graph homomorphism problems: parameterized and classical complexity: / -complete complexity dichotomies

-For a $t$-edge-coloured graph, the only case where the property of mapping to $H$ is trivial (in this case, always true) is when $H$ has a vertex with all $t$ kinds of loops attached (in which case the core of $H$ is that vertex).
+For a $t$-edge-coloured graph, the only case where the property of mapping to $H$ is trivial (in this case, always true) is when $H$ has a vertex with all $t$ kinds of loops attached (in which case the core of $H$ is the subgraph induced by that vertex).
 Thus we obtain the following dichotomy.